Amanimatta/CovidVaccinator/readme.md

 Introduction

 Covid has been a blight on the world.
 Luckily, in an unprecedentedly short amount of time, a num- ber of vaccines have been developed.
-It is now our job as database designers to help get everyone vaccinated as quickly and eciently as possible.
+It is now our job as database designers to help get everyone vaccinated as quickly and efficiently as possible.

 ![](Aspose.Words.888fceea-d11e-4725-98ff-37b3ab115913.002.jpeg)